diffblue/cbmc/doc/architectural/front-page.md

 ### For contributors:

-* The \subpage cprover-architecture-overview "CProver Architecture Overview" is a single document describing the layout of the codebase and many of the important data structures.
+* The \subpage cbmc-developer-guide "CBMC Developer Guide" is a single document describing the layout of the codebase and many of the important data structures.
 It probably contains more information than the module pages at the moment, but may be somewhat out-of-date.

+* The \subpage folder-walkthrough "Folder walkthrough" gives an overview of the folders

 * For higher-level architectural information, each of the pages under the <a href="modules.html">Modules</a>